Amina-py/Amina-py/README.md

-- 👋 Hi, I’m Amina!
+- 👋 Hi, I’m Temiloluwa Akuintunde
-- 👀 I’m interested in Data analysis and Machine Learning.
+- 👀 I’m a Data Analyst
-- 🌱 I’m currently learning Neural networ and Decision Trees in Machine Learning.
+- 🌱 I’m actively working on data science projects.
 - 💞️ I’m looking to collaborate on Data analytics and data science projects.
 - 📫 How to reach me gmail: akintundetemiloluwa.a@gmail.com, medium: https://medium.com/@akintundetemiloluwa.a
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Python is my favourite data science tool.
+- ⚡ Fun fact: I love watching anime and reading manhwa

 <!---
 Amina-py/Amina-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.